datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast07-Extract-NDVI-From-Rasters-in-R.md

     library(ggplot2)

     # Create list of NDVI file paths
-    NDVI_path <- "Landsat_NDVI/HARV/2011/ndvi"  #assign path to object = cleaner code
+    all_HARV_NDVI <- list.files("Landsat_NDVI/HARV/2011/ndvi",
-    all_NDVI <- list.files(NDVI_path, full.names = TRUE, pattern = ".tif$")
+                                full.names = TRUE,
+                                pattern = ".tif$")

     # Create a time series raster stack
-    NDVI_stack <- stack(all_NDVI)
+    NDVI_HARV_stack <- stack(all_HARV_NDVI)

 #Calculate Average NDVI
 Our output goal is a data frame that contains a single, mean NDVI value for each raster in our time series.
 This represents the mean or average NDVI value for the area on a given day.

 We can calculate the mean for each raster using the `cellStats` function.
 This produces a numeric array of values.
-However, we want a data frame so we can convert from the array to a data frame with `as.data.frame()`.
+However, we want a `data.frame` so we can convert from the array to a data frame with `as.data.frame()`.

     #calculate mean NDVI for each raster
-    avg_NDVI_HARV <- cellStats(NDVI_stack,mean)
+    avg_NDVI_HARV <- cellStats(NDVI_HARV_stack,mean)

     #convert output array to data.frame
     avg_NDVI_HARV <- as.data.frame(avg_NDVI_HARV)